LSEG-API-Samples/Tutorial.EikonAPI.Python.CompanyTearsheetEstimates/README.md

  ![alt text](https://github.com/TR-API-Samples/EikonScriptingProxy_CompanyTearsheetEstimates_Python/blob/master/EikonExcelBuildFormulaRevenueHigh.jpg "Eikon Excel Formula Builder Revenue High")

- Now from "Category" selection list we select "Reuters Fundamentals", from "Fields" selection list we pick "Total Revenue" and in "Parameter" on the right hand side we change "Financial Period" to "FY-1".
+ Now from "Category" selection list we select "Refinitiv Financials", from "Fields" selection list we pick "Total Revenue" and in "Parameter" on the right hand side we change "Financial Period" to "FY-1".

  Our selections are reflected in the ready to use formula in the bottom left corner.
 Once we are satisfied with the inputs, we click on "Insert" button in the bottom right corner: